Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Acknowlegements

 \section{Acknowlegements}

 HIML, HL, and UVA acknowledge support by the Austrian Science Fundation via the project P 24247-N16.
 HL and SD acknowledge support by the Austrian Science Fund (FWF) NFN project S11601-N16, “Pathways to Habitability: From Disks to Active Stars, Planets and Life” and the related FWF NFN subproject S11607-N16 ``Particle/Radiative Interactions with Upper Atmospheres of Planetary Bodies under Extreme Stellar Conditions''.
-The work of RJ and EK was supported by the Academy of Finland (Decision No. 310444).
+The work of RJ was supported by the Academy of Finland (Decision No. 310444).
 Figures 2 and 3 were created using the VisIt open-source visualisation tool (Childs et al., 2012).
 We acknowledge Feng Tian from the Macau University of Technology and Science for giving support to this work.
+Finally, we thank B. Jakosky and an anonymous referee for their valuable comments which helped to improve the manuscript significantly.